 On December 7, 2010, GEH submitted an application for renewal of the ABWR DC.
 The NRC staff is currently preparing the SE with no open items.
 The NRC staff issued a letter to GEH on July 20, 2012, describing 28 design changes that GEH should have included in the application.
 By letter dated September 17, 2012, GEH stated it planned to address the 28 items in its Revision 6 of the ABWR DCD.
 By letter dated February 19, 2016, GEH submitted its revised application incorporating the changes to the ABWR DCD.
 On August 30, 2016, the staff issued a schedule letter to GEH based on resolving all open items by January 2017.
 However, some open items associated with the review of the application remain unresolved.
 On August 3, 2017, the staff issued a letter to GEH stating that the NRC will not be able to meet the original schedule outlined in the August 30, 2016, letter due to unresolved issues with the application.
 The letter also stated that the NRC will issue a revised schedule letter to GEH after additional interactions with the applicant are held to resolve these issues and the staff receives complete responses to the NRC's RAIs.
-As of February 28, 2019, the staff has issued 37 RAIs and the applicant has responded to all of them.
+As of April 30, 2019, the staff has issued 37 RAIs and the applicant has responded to all of them.
+GEH has addressed all of the open items and the staff is expected to complete the Advanced Final SER (Phase B) by the end of June 2019.